 - The primary sampling unit variable, typically v021 (or hv021 or mv021)

 - The stratification variable, typically v022 (or hv022 or mv022)

 - The weight variable, v005 (or hv005 or mv005) divided by 1,000,000.

-Visit the Guide to DHS Statistics DHS-7, where weights and sample design are explained in depth in Chapter 1 and the appropriate weight variables are included in each indicator explanation in the subsequent chapters.
+Visit the Guide to Statistics, where weights and sample design are explained in depth in Chapter 1 and the appropriate weight variables are included in each indicator explanation in the subsequent chapters.

 Read Chapter 1 of the final report for the survey you are interested in for an explanation of the survey design, or read Appendix A of the final report for details of the sampling design.
 Final reports can be found on The DHS Program website, where you can search by country, survey type, or year.

 Go to Github.com to utilize The DHS Program Code Library, where there is Stata and SPSS code freely available to code any standard DHS indicator.
 This code utilizes weights to create accurate estimates.
 The code does not account for sampling design so no confidence intervals are produced.

 Didn't find what you were looking for?
 Search for previously asked questions in the Weighting Data section on The DHS Program User Forum or post your own question where other users of DHS Program data can see your posts and respond.